gerardgimenezadsuar/gerardgimenezadsuar/README.md

 📫 **Get in Touch:** [gerard@solucionsdedades.cat](mailto:gerard@solucionsdedades.cat)

 ---
-*Always interested in discussing new projects and opportunities in the AI space!*
+*Always interested in discussing new projects and opportunities*